austinwedeking/Pygame-Collection/README.md

-A collection of small physics-based games I created utilizing the Anaconda Python interpreter and Pygame in VSCode.
+A collection of small physics-based games I created utilizing the Anaconda Python distribution and Pygame in VSCode.